daemosity/de-practice/Week3/README.md

 ![data warehouse diagram](assets/dtc_data_warehouse_diagram.png)

 ## BigQuery
 - Serverless data warehouse solution
     - No servers for a user to build, store, or manage on-prem or database software to install into servers/local computers
-- Software as well as infrastructure including
+- Software as well as infrastructure
-    - scalability and high-availability
+    - **scalable** and has **high availability**
         - Can start with GBs and scale to PBs without issues
+    - Google takes care of underlying software and infrastructure
 - Built-in features like
     - ML
     - Geospatial analysis
     - Business intelligence
 - Maximizes flexibility by separating the compute engine that analyzes your data from your storage
     - Usually an on-prem server with storage and compute must be expanded or changed when data size or performance needs increase beyond its capacity

+Other large cloud providers offer alternatives to BQ (AWS Redshift, Azure Synapse Analytics)

 BigQuery
 - generally caches data